oojmed/bef93js/README.md

 # bef93js

-A small Befunge-93 interpreter made in JavaScript for NodeJS made in 4 hours.
+A small Befunge-93 interpreter made in JavaScript (also featuring a NodeJS wrapper) made in 4 hours.

 [Befunge on the Esolangs Wiki](https://esolangs.org/wiki/Befunge)